devanshiverma10/Netflix_sql_project/README.md

 limit 10

---15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in --the description field.
-Label content containing these keywords as 'Bad' and all other --content as 'Good'.
+### 15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in
+### the description field.
+Label content containing these keywords as 'Bad' and all other
+### content as 'Good'.
 Count how many items fall into each category.

 with new_table
 as